-The month began with the new moon coming into force on March 1 and it continues to rule until the full moon at 1:08 p.m.
-March 16 Eastern Daylight Time since the time will have changed by the time the full moon arrives.
+The month begins with the new moon in force and it continues to rule until the full moon at 3:42 a.m.
+April 15.

 Check “General Tips” for dark- and light-moon activities.